Back to Resources

 How to Open a Business Bank Account in the UAE as a Foreigner

 Opening a business bank account in the UAE is the step that trips up more entrepreneurs than any other part of the setup process.
 Company registration is fast.
 Visa processing is predictable.
 But banking is where things can slow down, get confusing, or go sideways if you do not approach it correctly.
+Once your account is open, our compliance checklist covers what to maintain year over year.

 The good news: foreigners absolutely can open business bank accounts in the UAE, and thousands do every month.
 The process is not mysterious.
 It just requires understanding how UAE banks evaluate applications, choosing the right bank for your profile, and preparing your documentation properly.
+The UAE Government's official portal on opening bank accounts outlines the general requirements, but the practical reality involves more nuance than any government page covers.

 Here is everything you need to know.